home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Dependencies

 Dependencies are other Home Assistant integrations that you want Home Assistant to set up successfully prior to the integration being loaded.
-This can be necessary in case you want to offer functionality from that other integration, like using webhooks or an MQTT connection.
+This can be necessary in case you want to offer functionality from that other integration, like using webhooks or a MQTT connection.
+Adding an integration to dependencies will ensure the depending integration is loaded before setup, but it does not guarantee all configuration entries have been set up.
+The MQTT integration for example does not implement `async_setup` and the config entry is set up via `async_setup_entry`.
+This also applies for integrations that depend on MQTT and that have implemented a platform setup only via `async_setup_platform`.
+Depending integrations should wait using `await mqtt.async_wait_for_mqtt_client(hass)` for the MQTT client to become available.
+The `async_wait_for_mqtt_client` method will block and return `True` till the MQTT client is available.
+If a dependency is optional but not critical, then adding an after dependency might be a better alternative.

 Built-in integrations shall only specify other built-in integrations in `dependencies`.
 Custom integrations may specify both built-in and custom integrations in `dependencies`.